Should you hire an agency for your A/B testing or should you do it yourself?

-To be the most successful with your website testing efforts and results, you need more than just a testing tool like Visual Website Optimizer!
+To be the most successful with your website testing efforts and results, you need more than just a testing tool like VWO!
 You need a team of experts to run your testing program – both the strategy behind it and actually setting up and running tests.
 But is it easier to build this team in-house or outsource to a website testing agency?
 What is the best option?
 This is a very common question from online businesses, so here is a quick guide to help you decide what options are best for you, including some questions to ask potential testing agencies.

 Outsourcing Your Testing – Pros and Cons